On the robustness of modeling grounded word learning through a child's egocentric input: Datasets

 \subsection{Evaluation Datasets}

 For model evaluation, we primarily focus on image classification tasks, which are based on the looking-while-listening paradigm from early word learning studies \citep{golinkoff1992young}.
-In this evaluation procedure, models are presented with a target word along with four video frames (one belonging to the target category, and three distractors from other randomly sampled categories).
-The task is to select the video frame corresponding to the target word, where these labeled frames are sourced from SAYCam directly.
-We test our models on a number of different evaluation datasets:
+In this evaluation procedure, models are presented with a target word along with four images (one belonging to the target category, and three distractors from other randomly sampled categories).
+The task is to select the image corresponding to the target word, where these labeled frames are sourced either from SAYCam directly, or other image datasets.
+Our model evaluations focus primarily on concrete nouns, as they are very frequent in training and straight-forward to construct evaluations for.\footnote{Other lexical categories, while potentially learnable, pose additional evaluation challenges in egocentric videos.
+For example, verbs often co-occur with parents narrating their child's actions, such that actions like ``run'' and ``jump'' are primarily associated with motion-blurred frames, while adjectives involving more abstract or relational properties are less reliably grounded directly in visual features.} We test our models on a number of different evaluation datasets: